 Pilot lamp can flash alone or in combination with another lamp.

-The lower display is used as a complement of the pilot lamps to give you a brief description if an anomaly occurs or to inform you of a particular condition.
+Notifications will appear on the top right corner of the screen as a complement of the pilot lamps to give you a brief description if an anomaly occurs or to inform you of a particular condition.